Darkelf2024/Darkelf-Browser/DarkelfvTor.md

 - RSA Encryption:
 Darkelf employs RSA (Rivest-Shamir-Adleman) encryption for key exchange purposes.
 RSA is a public-key cryptographic algorithm used for secure communication and digital signatures.

+- ECDH Encryption:
+ECDH (Elliptic Curve Diffie-Hellman) encryption is a key exchange protocol that allows two parties to securely generate a shared secret key over an insecure channel using elliptic curve cryptography, enabling them to communicate securely through encryption and decryption without the need to share the secret key beforehand.
 - Future Quantum Encryption:
 Darkelf has plans to incorporate quantum encryption in the future.
 Quantum encryption uses principles from quantum mechanics to secure communication channels, offering potentially stronger protection against quantum computing-based attacks.